 The North American asset management industry is highly competitive and is dominated by a small number of larger players.
-As at December 31, 2022, SAM managed or sub-advised approximately \$19.9 billion of AUM, concentrated mainly in its physical bullion trusts, physical commodity funds, exchange traded funds, Sprott Gold Equity Fund, as well as actively-managed resource funds.
 SAM has historically been a manager of specialized, focused funds where the Corporation believes that (i) it has a competitive advantage due to its investment management expertise; and (ii) it is able to add value as compared to a benchmark or index.

-SAM's primary focus is in the precious metals, energy transition materials, and natural resource sectors.
+SAM's primary focus is in the precious metals, critical materials, and natural resource sectors.
 Most competitors in these sectors are larger and more diversified asset managers that do not focus exclusively in these areas.
 SAM's focus provides an advantage, allowing it to compete with larger organizations.
-SAM has also developed world-renowned expertise and brand equity in precious metals, energy transition materials and natural resource sectors which allows it to promote its offerings to a variety of investors.
+SAM has also developed world-renowned expertise and brand equity in precious metals, critical materials and natural resource sectors which allows it to promote its offerings to a variety of investors.

 The Corporation expects that the asset management industry will continue to consolidate, with the industry bifurcating between large general managers and specialized boutique managers.
-The Corporation also expects that price compression will continue in the asset management industry, particularly in the ETF segment as players compete for market share.
+The Corporation also expects that price compression will continue in the asset management industry, particularly in the ETF segment as participants compete for market share.
 As a result, the Corporation believes that asset managers without differentiated offerings and access to distribution and capital will be at a disadvantage.

-The exchange listed products platform is highly scalable, with approximately 250,000 clients, and has significant leverage to precious metals prices and is actively adding complementary strategies.
+The exchange listed products platform is highly scalable, with approximately 250,000 clients, and has significant leverage to precious metals and commodity prices and is actively adding complementary strategies.